Debunking the odd-even mathematical miracle in the Qur’an

 1 coincidence, not 2

 Before beginning, it’s well worth pointing out that the number of ayats into which the Qur’an is divided was not part of Muhammad’s “revelation” (I’m talking here about the numbering, not the text itself or its ordering).
-Rather there were different systems of dividing up the surahs into ayats (6000, 6204 etc.), and the 6236 divisions devised by the Kufah school simply became most popular.
+Rather there were different systems of dividing up the surahs into ayats (6204, 6226 etc.), and the 6236 divisions devised by the Kufah school simply became most popular.
+Even today, the number of ayats into which a Qur’anic text is divided depends on which of the 7 or 10 qira’at (variant readings of the Qur’an) is used.
+For example, while the Hafs transmission is most popular today with 6236, Warsh uses 6214.

 The first thing to notice is that added together, the sum of the even s+a numbers plus the sum of the odd s+a numbers must equal the sum of all the surah numbers plus all the ayats in the Quran (since every surah belongs to one of the two groups).
 Thus if one group = the sum of the surahs, it just follows trivially that the other group must = the sum of the ayats.
 One half of the “miracle” automatically implies the other.
 We can further deconstruct things from another angle.
 We can simply state the “miracle” as follows: